-1 2 3 4 5 6 7 8 Scale-Similarity Subgrid-Scale Turbulence Closure for Supercell Simulations at Kilometer- Scale Resolutions: Comparison Against a Large Eddy Simulation 9 Shiwei Sun, Bowen Zhou 10 Key Laboratory for Mesoscale Severe Weather/MOE, School of Atmospheric Sciences, Nanjing 11 University, Nanjing, China 12 Ming Xue 13 Center for Analysis and Prediction of Storms, University of Oklahoma, Norman, OK, USA 14 15 16 17 18 Kefeng Zhu Nanjing Joint Institute for Atmospheric Sciences, Chinese Academy of Meteorological Sciences, Nanjing, China Submitted to Journal of Atmospheric Sciences

-19 Corresponding author address:
+Scale-Similarity Subgrid-Scale Turbulence Closure for Supercell Simulations at Kilometer-Scale Resolutions: Comparison against a Large-Eddy Simulation

+SHIWEI SUN,^a BOWEN ZHOU,^a MING XUE,^b AND KEFENG ZHU^c

+^a Key Laboratory for Mesoscale Severe Weather, Ministry of Education, School of Atmospheric Sciences, Nanjing University,

+Nanjing, China

-20 Ming Xue, CAPS, University of Oklahoma, Norman, OK, USA
+^b Center for Analysis and Prediction of Storms, University of Oklahoma, Norman, Oklahoma

-21 E-mail: mxue@ou.edu

-ABSTRACT
+^c Nanjing Joint Institute for Atmospheric Sciences, Chinese Academy of Meteorological Sciences, Nanjing, China

+(Manuscript received 20 June 2020, in final form 16 October 2020)

-23 In numerical simulations of deep convection at kilometer-scale horizontal resolutions, in-24 cloud subgrid-scale (SGS) turbulence plays an important role in the transport of heat, moisture and 25 other scalars.
-By coarse-graining a 50 m high-resolution large-eddy simulation (LES) of an 26 idealized supercell storm to kilometer-scale grid spacings ranging from 250 m to 4 km, the SGS 27 fluxes of heat, moisture, cloud and precipitating water contents are diagnosed a priori.
-The 28 kilometer-scale simulations are shown to be within the "gray zone" as in-cloud SGS turbulent 29 fluxes are comparable in magnitude to the resolved fluxes at 4 km spacing, and do not become 30 negligible until ~500 m spacing.
-Vertical and horizontal SGS fluxes are of comparable magnitudes, 31 both exhibit non-local characteristics associated with deep convection as opposed to local gradient-32 diffusion type of turbulent mixing.
-As such, they are poorly parameterized by eddy-diffusivity-33 based closures.
-To improve the SGS representation of turbulent fluxes in deep convective storms, 34 a scale-similarity LES closure is adapted to kilometer-scale simulations.
-The model exhibits good 35 correlations with LES-diagnosed SGS fluxes, and is capable of representing counter-gradient 36 fluxes.
-In a posteriori tests, supercell storms simulated with the refined similarity closure model 37 at kilometer-scale resolutions show better agreement with the LES benchmark in terms of SGS 38 fluxes than those with a turbulent-kinetic-energy-based gradient-diffusion scheme.
-However, it 39 underestimates the strength of updraft, which is suggested to be a consequence of the model 40 effective resolution being lower than the native grid resolution.
+ABSTRACT: In numerical simulations of deep convection at kilometer-scale horizontal resolutions, in-cloud subgrid-scale (SGS) turbulence plays an important role in the transport of heat, moisture, and other scalars.
+By coarse graining a 50 m high-resolution large-eddy simulation (LES) of an idealized supercell storm to kilometer-scale grid spacings ranging from 250 m to 4 km, the SGS fluxes of heat, moisture, cloud, and precipitating water contents are diagnosed a priori.
+The kilometer-scale simulations are shown to be within the "gray zone" as in-cloud SGS turbulent fluxes are comparable in magnitude to the resolved fluxes at 4 km spacing, and do not become negligible until ~500 m spacing.
+Vertical and horizontal SGS fluxes are of comparable magnitudes; both exhibit nonlocal characteristics associated with deep convection as opposed to local gradient-diffusion type of turbulent mixing.
+As such, they are poorly parameterized by eddy-diffusivity-based closures.
+To improve the SGS representation of turbulent fluxes in deep convective storms, a scale-similarity LES closure is adapted to kilometer-scale simulations.
+The model exhibits good correlations with LES-diagnosed SGS fluxes, and is capable of representing countergradient fluxes.
+In a posteriori tests, supercell storms simulated with the refined similarity closure model at kilometer-scale resolutions show better agreement with the LES benchmark in terms of SGS fluxes than those with a turbulent-kinetic-energy-based gradient-diffusion scheme.
+However, it underestimates the strength of updrafts, which is suggested to be a consequence of the model effective resolution being lower than the native grid resolution.